krivenko/libcommute/doc/loperator/hilbert_space.rst

   .. function:: template<typename ScalarType, \
                          typename ESConstructor = default_es_constructor> \
             hilbert_space(libcommute::expression<ScalarType, IndexTypes...> \
                           const& expr, \
                           ESConstructor&& es_constr = {})

-    Inspect an expression :expr:`expr` and collect all elementary spaces associated with algebra generators found in :expr:`expr`.
+    Inspect an expression :var:`expr` and collect all elementary spaces associated with algebra generators found in :var:`expr`.
-    Construction of the elementary spaces is performed by the functor :expr:`es_constr`.
+    Construction of the elementary spaces is performed by the functor :var:`es_constr`.
     Throws :struct:`hilbert_space_too_big` if all collected elementary spaces together would exceed the 63-bit limit of the basis state index.